tayds25/CineastesChoice/README.md

 - SQLite database will be created at `back-end\instance\users.db`

-5. Open a new terminal and navigate to the front end:
+5. Open a new terminal and navigate to the front end

 ```bash
   cd front-end
 ```

-6. Open the website:
+6. Open the website

 ```bash
   npm run dev